Cronge/Cronges-Mod/README.md

 *Note: It is also recomended to install [Mod Menu](https://modrinth.com/mod/modmenu) and other fabric performance mods with Cronge's Mod to enhance your playing experience.*

-IMPORTANT: *I do not plan on releasing Cronge's Mod yet, but I might consider releasing it in the future.*
+**IMPORTANT**: *I do not plan on releasing Cronge's Mod yet, but I might consider releasing it in the future.*

 ## Features
 Well, this mod doesn't really have any features—I'm just following along with Kaupenjoe as I watch his tutorials.